Miami University, Myaamia Tribe announce new collaboration

 There have been numerous collaborations between them, including the Myaamia Center (formerly the Myaamia Project).
 Launched in 2001, the Myaamia Project sought to conduct research that helped preserve tribal language and culture and expose them to students at the university.

-This latest partnership created what is being referred to as the Myaamia Heritage Logo.
+This latest partnership created is the Myaamia Heritage Logo.

 Co-created by Myaamia Cultural Resources Officer Julie Olds and Miami University Web Design Specialist Alyse Capaccio, the logo represents aspects of the tribe-university relationship, including respect, history, responsibility, shared vision and cooperation.